ShieldOrder/process-layer-doctrine/README.md

 ## Purpose

-PLD defines a set of execution hygiene invariants for governance and funding systems.
+PLD defines a set of execution hygiene concepts for governance and funding systems.
 It is mechanism neutral, non-prescriptive, and portable across institutions.

 PLD exists to make decision processes legible, verifiable, and durable under personnel and governance turnover.

-This framework provides reference definitions and process distinctions as used within PLD.
+This repository provides reference definitions and process distinctions as used within PLD.
 It does not claim consensus, endorsement, or authority beyond its own internal coherence.

-## Core Invariants
+## Core Principles

 PLD prioritizes: